Overview of neighbourhood based groups and organisations

 In Cheltenham we have a strong network of ‘friends of’ groups.
 These voluntary organisations are formed by local residents and people who use and feel strong connections to parks, gardens, buildings or areas.
 The groups fundraise and work to preserve and promote their area.
 These groups play a valuable part in the conservation of Cheltenham’s resources and character.

-For contact details of ‘friends of’ groups, or for advice about setting one up, email or call 01242 250019.
+For contact details of ‘friends of’ groups, or for advice about setting one up, email firstname.lastname@example.org

 Cheltenham has a network of volunteer flood wardens who keep an eye on known flooding hotspots, river levels, ditches and culverts, and report any concerns.

 The local knowledge of these individuals is of key importance in preventing and minimising flooding in the borough.
 The network is made up of parish councillors and residents.
 Anybody can volunteer to be a flood warden.
 You will be briefed on your role and given information on flood risks to look for and who to report them to.
 Flood wardens receive no remuneration for their work, but the role should not take up much of your time.
 There are no meetings to attend.
 The role mainly requires observation and should fit into your daily routine.
 Although the demands of the role are small, the difference having an observant and effective flood warden can make is huge.
-In the extreme weather such as we experienced in 2012, reporting even a blocked drain which would otherwise go unnoticed can prevent the flooding of many homes.
+In extreme weather, reporting even a blocked drain which would otherwise go unnoticed can prevent the flooding of many homes.

 For further information or to register as a flood warden in your area, email the community services team.